bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 /* In each iteration, a new Model instance is created with new keyword and the current make and model placeholders as parameters will be passed to the Model constructor and the value of make and model will be assign to respective Model properties.
-At last, this Model instance will be assigned to a variable name mycar. */
+At last, this Model instance will be assigned to a variable name myCar. */

-  mycar = new Model(make, model);
+  myCar = new Model(make, model);

-/* Becase mycar as our instantiated Model object instance has a same show() method as Model has, the show() method can be invoked and return a string like'I have a (brand) and it was made in (year)'.
+/* Because myCar as our instantiated Model object instance has a same show() method as Model has, the show() method can be invoked and return a string like'I have a (brand) and it was made in (year)'.
 The the console.log() method will output this string in the console.*/

-  console.log(mycar.show())
+  console.log(myCar.show())
-/*This loop will iterate 40 times becase the length of models array is 40 and it output 40 line of string in the console.*/ }
+/*This loop will iterate 40 times because the length of models array is 40 and it output 40 line of string in the console.*/ }

 ```